University Master's Degree in Media, Communication and Culture

 Teaching staff

-The dual orientation of the Master's degree in Media, Communication and Culture - towards professional practice and towards research - is guaranteed by a team of PhDs with wide experience in the academic world, in journalism and in political and cultural management, working together to offer a comprehensive vision of the importance and the impact of communication in today's world.
+The dual orientation of the Master's degree in Media, Communication and Culture - towards professional practice and towards research - is guaranteed by a team of PhDs with wide experience in the academic world, in journalism and in cultural and political management, who have come together to offer the most complete overview of the importance and impact of communication in the contemporary world.

 Lecturers